observablehq/framework/docs/config.md

 Configuration files are optional.
 Any options you don’t specify will use the default values described below.

 Configuration files are code.
 This means they can be dynamic, for example referencing environment variables.
 The configuration is effectively baked-in to the generated static site at build time.
-During preview, you must restart the preview server for changes to the configuration file to take effect.

 The following options are supported.